 To set the ad notification, head to your ad settings, and click on notifications.
 Here, you have the option to either remove or add the events that you wish to receive notifications.

-Just check the boxes of the events that you wish to be notified on, leaving those of which you wish to ignore and presto!
+Just check the boxes of the events that you wish to be notified of, leaving those of which you wish to ignore, and presto!
 You’d have adjusted the notification settings to match your needs.

 Add a Facebook Business Page